walia6/ROB3-Instructor-Guide/README.md

 Two robots start in either corner, within the goal lines.
 For example Team 1 starts in the red goal, Team 2 starts in the blue goal.
 Teams must place four color-coordinated dice on their robots.
 For example, Team 1 puts red dice on their robot etc.

 I am pretty picky about how to place the dice.
-The dice must be placed in a way such that it is accessible to the other robot.
+The dice must be placed in a way such that it s accessible to the other robot.
 For example, students may not build walls around their dice or build a platform taller than the opponent robot to put the dice on.

 Anyways, the teams place four dice on their robot.
 The objective is to get the opponents dice in your goal.
 For example, Team 1's objective is to get the blue dice on Team 2's robot into their own goal, the red goal.